 Putintseva won the title at Birmingham in 2024.
 Clay results: 7-4.
 She went 19-12 on hard.
 She avoided the trouble at just 0.15 double faults per game, showed mental strength converting 51% of breakpoints, and seized opportunities at 48% in pressure situations on return.

 The Kazakh's 2023 season featured a semifinal at Guangzhou plus quarterfinals at Osaka, Rabat, and Hobart.
 Competing on clay: 9-7.
 On hard: 13-15.
-She minimized errors with only 0.18 double faults per game, defended brilliantly at 60% break points saved, and converted 46% of break opportunities.
+She minimized errors with only 0.18 double faults per game, defended brilliantly at 60% break points saved, and won 55% when opponents went to second serve.

 Yulia Putintseva advanced to semifinals at Budapest and Istanbul, making a quarterfinal at Toronto during 2022.
 Clay results: 12-7.
 Hard proved challenging: 7-9.
 She collected 2 wins against top-20 opponents.
 She controlled serve with just 0.21 double faults per game, broke down first serves at 40% clip, and held firm saving 59% of breakpoints faced.

 Yulia Putintseva won the title at Budapest, also reaching the final at Nur-Sultan plus one semifinal in 2021.
 Competing on clay: 10-7.
 On hard: 18-14.
-She neutralized opponents winning 40% on first serve return, averaged only 0.24 double faults per game, and rarely gave away free points at second serve with 49% success.
+She neutralized opponents winning 40% on first serve return, maintained pressure winning 49% on second serve delivery, and rarely erred with just 0.24 double faults per game.

 Putintseva's 2020 season featured a quarterfinal at US Open, making a quarterfinal at Rome.
 Hard results: 11-8.
 Putintseva created massive pressure with 58% on second returns and minimized errors with only 0.22 double faults per game.

 Yulia Putintseva won the title at Nurnberg in 2019.
 On clay: a strong 8-4.
 On hard: 16-17.
-Putintseva showed mental strength converting 51% of breakpoints, stayed solid at 48% on second serves, and controlled serve with just 0.23 double faults per game.
+Putintseva showed mental strength converting 51% of breakpoints, minimized errors with only 0.23 double faults per game, and backed the serve up well with 48% on second attempts.

 Yulia Putintseva reached the final at Guangzhou and three quarterfinals, including Roland Garros in 2018.
 Clay results: 6-5.
 She went 12-14 on hard.
 She recorded a win over a top-10 opponent.
 She averaged only 0.22 double faults per game, broke down first serves at 38% clip, and held steady at 45% on second serves.

 Putintseva's 2017 season featured the final at St. Petersburg and two quarterfinals.
 She reached a new career-high of No. 27.
 Competing on clay: 6-6.
 Putintseva struggled on hard: 14-18.
-Putintseva controlled serve with just 0.31 double faults per game, clutched under pressure converting 47% of break chances, and maintained 55% rate on second serve returns.
+Putintseva controlled serve with just 0.31 double faults per game, converted 47% of break opportunities, and held ground at 38% on first serve return.

 Yulia Putintseva reached a semifinal at Bastad, making a quarterfinal at Nuremberg in 2015.
 Competing on clay: 6-4.
 On hard, results were modest at 3-12.
 She recorded a win over a top-10 opponent.
 Putintseva rarely gave away free points at second serve with 52% success and minimized errors with only 0.30 double faults per game.
 At lower-tier events, she reached two finals at Nanjing $100K and Contrexeville $100K.
 At lower-tier events: 12-4.

 Putintseva developed through Challenger events in 2014.
 She reached two finals at Pelham AL 25K and Indian Harbour Beach FL 50K.
-Season record: 19-15.
-Results on clay: 15-10.
+Season record: 24-21.
+Challenger record: 19-15.
+Challenger/ITF results on clay: 15-10.
 She won 36% on first serve return, won 61% on first serve, and converted 48% of break opportunities.

 The Kazakh faced difficulties in 2013.
 At lower-tier events, she reached three quarterfinals at Dubai 75K, Eilat 75K, and Sharm El Sheikh 75K.
 Lower-tier record: 6-7.